bparanj/coding-skill/_posts/2019-09-26-how-to-study-and-practice-for-coding-interview.md

 ### The Right Approach

 The right approach to studying is to actively engage with the study materials.
-For example, you want to learn about trees.
-Let's see how you would go about learning trees.
+For example, let's say that you want to learn about trees, here is how you would go about learning trees.

 #### The Tree